AllenNeuralDynamics/aind-file-standards/documentation_standards/code_ocean_pipeline_doc_standard.md

 ## Output Data Structure

-The README must specify what the pipeline produces as a whole, including:
+The README should specify what the pipeline produces as a whole, including:

 1. The output file format(s)
 2. The output directory structure